Xant3s/viavr-editor/code/docs/specifications/Settings/ProjectSettings.md

 ## Project Settings

 Project settings are project-dependent, persistent settings.
 The project settings come with a UI window, JSON serialization/deserialization, and static API for all systems to access.
 Systems can access the project settings using the project settings API.
+Project settings are stored at `temp/viavr/project/projectSettings.json`.
+On Windows, this corresponds to  `%localappdata%\Temp\viavr\project\projectSettings.json`.

 ### Project Settings API